Holiday in England

 Unwind by the sea in this delightful corner of the South East for a true taste of a timeless English seaside town.
 Sheltered by the South Downs, Eastbourne enjoys a milder climate and sunnier weather than other mainland resorts.
 Exuding seaside charm, seen in its Victorian hotels and the smart Victorian pier.
 The flat promenade, runs alongside the famous shingle beaches, with the towering cliffs of Beachy Head, the UK's highest chalk cliffs, a sight to admire.
 Image Visit England

 Discover the glorious gardens of RHS Wisley.
 The flagship garden of the RHS and see what makes this one of the greatest in the world.
 It captures the imagination of visitors showcasing the largest plant collection seen anywhere in the world.
-A range of fabulous gardens that can be seen in their summer glory and the stunning glasshouse makes is a hope to cultural paradise.
+A range of fabulous gardens that can be seen in their summer glory and the stunning glasshouse is home to a cultural paradise.
 Image ©RHS.
 Credit Line RHS, Tim Sandall

 Encounter over 500 animals at the country's most prestigious safari park on our tour to Longleat and the ancient Cathedral city of Salisbury.
 Majestic animals roam freely across Longleat's 900-acres of renowned grounds - from African lions, cheetahs, and a haven for an Asian elephant, to red deer and wolves.
 A top price ticket also includes entry to Longleat House and Gardens, one of the UK's best stately homes, plus the Main Square attractions.